colrdavidson/simple_structures/README.md

 We have to start with a little detour into the humble linked list.

 ### Chasing Pointers
-The [linked list](lists/simple_linked_list.h) is a clunky little datastructure, but we're going to need it for our next project!
+The [Linked List](lists/simple_linked_list.h) is a clunky little datastructure, but we're going to need it for our next project!

 ### Ok, Ok, I Know You Wanted Arenas
 With linked lists out of the way, it's time for a more interesting allocator with some legroom.
-Our [arena](allocators/arena.h) uses a linked list to keep track of chunks of memory as it grows, so it can clean itself up when you're ready to collapse it.
+Our [Arena](allocators/arena.h) uses a linked list to keep track of chunks of memory as it grows, so it can clean itself up when you're ready to collapse it.